ayush130305/UART_I2C_SPI_bridge/README.md

 - DONE: SPI (all 4 modes, multi-byte continuous cs_n) - verified in simulation and hardware
 - DONE: I2C (write/read/combined via repeated-START) - verified in simulation and hardware
 - DONE: Dispatcher routing both engines - verified in simulation and hardware
-- TODO: Error handling for malformed commands
-- TODO: I2C clock stretching
-- TODO: Constrained-random/coverage testing

-See `docs/` for the full bug log and design-decision notes from development.